You may have noticed that what you eat and drink can lift or lower your spirits. It affects how we feel, thinks, and even how we behave.

 Healthy Diet, Healthy Mind

 Eating is one of life’s pleasures.
 So why are so many of us rushing through it?

 Our diet and the foods we eat can make a difference when it comes to brain health and function.

 Many of us rush through meals or even skip them.
 You may think it’s not a problem to skip a critical meal, eating fewer calories -what’s the harm-right?

-Missing a meal, particularly breakfast, or not eating for long spells can lead to blood sugar decreases, which cause interruption in your ability to think straight – this leaves you feeling irritable, confused and fatigued.
+Missing a meal, particularly breakfast, or not eating for long spells can lead to blood sugar decreases, which cause an interruption in your ability to think straight – this leaves you feeling irritable, confused, and fatigued.
 In turn, your body starts to increase the production of Cortisol, leaving you even more stressed.

-The same can be said about skimping on carbohydrate foods.
+The same can be said about skimping carbohydrate foods.
 The term “carbs” may have become a taboo word, and its reputation put into question, but our bodies need carbs to produce serotonin, a feel-good brain chemical that lifts your moods and has a calming effect.

 Your brain needs glucose for energy, and this is obtained from carbs when broken down.